pytexas/pytexas.github.io/foundation/docs/index.md

+---
+title: The PyTexas Foundation
+template: home.html
+---

-# The PyTexas Foundation
+# Welcome to the PyTexas Foundation

-Welcome to the home of the PyTexas Foundation.
+This is the home of the PyTexas Foundation.
 [Learn more about us](foundation/about.md).

 ## Conference
 PyTexas 2024 will be opening soon!
 [Learn more about the conference series](events/index.md).